 15. We have a couple of mysterious hills that strangely defy gravity.

 Some may claim that New York's gravity hill is simply an optical illusion, but others say that the unusual happenings that take place here are the result of Native American ghosts!
 Take a drive out to the town of Middlesex and put your car in neutral on Newell Road, you'll soon find that you're moving uphill

 .
-A mystery that simply makes no sense and will completely freak you out, you can learn more about Spook Hill if you
+A mystery that simply makes no sense and will completely freak you out, you can learn more about

 16. If things weren't already spooky enough, New York even has an abandoned Girl Scout Camp that looks like your worst nightmare.